ualsg/ualsg.netlify.app/content/seminars/_index.md

 These are included below.
 For the full list of events at our [NUS Department of Architecture](https://cde.nus.edu.sg/arch/) see the [list of events](https://cde.nus.edu.sg/arch/news_and_events/).

+Please note that, to facilitate an enhanced atmosphere, engagement and interaction, the talks are only in-person at our [NUS College of Design and Engineering](https://cde.nus.edu.sg) (they are not streamed online) and they are not recorded.

 ---

 ### 2024-07-17 --- What happens with big data approaches to urban science when data don't exist?